for-glory/angular-rxjs-php-laravel-with-testing/README.md

 * Have a cool idea not on this list?
 Go ahead and do it but let us know what you decided to do!

 ## Submission
-Please create a project in GitHub or your online repository of choice and share it with us.
+1. Send us a link to the code you have written (GitHub, GitLab, BitBucket, etc)
+2. Give us a way to play with your web application in 1 of 3 ways:
+* Host your code online and send us a link to where we can see it
+* Setup your project with Docker so we have an easy cross-platform way to run it on our machine (your README needs the setup instructions)
+* Less preferrably, record yourself demo-ing your project where you walk us through all the functionality, including running your tests.

 ## Timeline
-We expect you to take somewhere between 2-4 hours to complete this and would love to see your project within a week of us sending this request to you.
-If you need more time because you want to go above and beyond, or if you are just needing more time for any reason, just reach out and let us know.
+We expect you to take somewhere between 2-4 hours to complete this and would love to see your project within 3 days of us sending this request to you.
+If you need more time because you want to go above and beyond, or if you are just needing more time, just reach out and let us know why.